TBTom28/TBTom28/README.md

-- 👋 Hi, I’m @TBTom28, student
+👋 Hi, my name is Thomas.
-- 👀 I’m interested in Next.js and Tailwind
+I’m currently studying at University Polytechna in Jihlava.
-- 🌱 I’m currently learning Web development
+In my free time, I’m learning Next.js and Tailwind.